easybuilders/easybuild/docs/Implementing-easyblocks.rst

                 'dirs': [],
             }
             custom_commands = ['example --version']

+            # call out to parent to do the actual sanity checking, pass through custom paths and commands
             super(EB_Example, self).sanity_check_step(custom_paths=custom_paths, custom_commands=custom_commands)

 You can both specify file path and subdirectories to check for, which are specified relative to the installation directory, as well as simple commands that should execute successfully after completing the installation and loading the generated module file.

-Note that it is up to you have specific you make the sanity check, but it is recommended to make the check as complete as possible to catch any potential build or installation problems thay may occur.
+Note that it is up to you how extensive you make the sanity check, but it is recommended to make the check as complete as possible to catch any potential build or installation problems thay may occur.